FLAMEGPU/FLAMEGPU2-docs/src/tutorial/index.rst

 To define the order in which functions are executed during the model, their dependencies must be specified. :class:`AgentFunctionDescription<flamegpu::AgentFunctionDescription>`, :class:`HostFunctionDescription<flamegpu::HostFunctionDescription>` and :class:`SubModelDescription<flamegpu::SubModelDescription>` objects all implement :func:`dependsOn()<template<typename A> void flamegpu::DependencyNode::dependsOn(A&)>`.
 This is used to specify dependencies between the functions of the model.

-The root of the graph specified with :func:`ModelDescription::addRoot()<flamegpu::ModelDescription::addRoot>`, and finally the dependency graph converted to layers via :func:`ModelDescription::generateLayers()<flamegpu::ModelDescription::generateLayers>`.
+The root of the graph specified with :func:`ModelDescription::addExecutionRoot()<flamegpu::ModelDescription::addExecutionRoot>`, and finally the dependency graph converted to layers via :func:`ModelDescription::generateLayers()<flamegpu::ModelDescription::generateLayers>`.

 This can be placed at the end of the file, following the previously defined environment properties.